Sonoran-Software/Sonoran-Store-Docs/sonoran-station-displays/troubleshooting.md

 ## Display saves but does not update live

-**Likely cause:** Persistence succeeded but the authorized-client broadcast failed, the viewer lost permission, or its DUI is unavailable.
+**Likely cause:** Persistence succeeded but the client broadcast failed, the viewer lost connectivity or world scope, or its DUI is unavailable.

 **Verify:** Look for `CLIENT_BROADCAST_FAILED`, compare the persistence audit ID, run `stationdisplay_serverdiag`, and inspect Active DUIs/client F8.

-**Corrective action:** Restore view permission and client connectivity, use **Force-Refresh Display**, or run **Full Display Resync** with diagnostics permission.
+**Corrective action:** Restore client connectivity and world scope, use **Force-Refresh Display**, or run **Full Display Resync** with diagnostics permission.
 Do not replace a valid persistence file for a broadcast-only failure.

 ## Default JSON is not initialized